-Awards may be granted by the Committee only to those persons that the Committee determines to be Eligible Employees.
-An Eligible Employee who has been granted an Award may, if otherwise eligible, be granted additional Awards if the Committee shall so determine.
-Non-Employee Directors shall only be eligible to receive Nonqualified Stock Options granted automatically without action of the Committee under the provisions of Article 3.
+Awards may be granted by the Committee only to those persons that the Committee determines to be Eligible Persons.
+An Eligible Person who has been granted an Award may, if otherwise eligible, be granted additional Awards if the Committee shall so determine.
+Non-Employee Directors may be granted discretionary Awards in accordance with Article 2 and Article 4 in addition to any Nonqualified Stock Options granted automatically without action of the Committee under the provisions of Article 3.

 - 1.4 Shares Available for Awards; Share Limits. - (a) Shares Available.
 Subject to the provisions of Section 5.2, the capital stock that may be delivered under this Plan shall be shares of the Corporation's authorized but unissued Common Stock.
 The shares may be delivered for any lawful consideration. - (b) Share Limits.
-The maximum number of shares of Common Stock that may be delivered pursuant to all Awards (including both Nonqualified Stock Options and Incentive Stock Options) granted under this Plan shall not exceed 1,300,000 shares (the "Share Limit").
+The maximum number of shares of Common Stock that may be delivered pursuant to all Awards (including both Nonqualified Stock Options and Incentive Stock Options) granted under this Plan shall not exceed 1,800,000 shares (the "Share Limit").
 The maximum number of shares of Common Stock that may be delivered pursuant to options qualified as Incentive Stock Options granted under this Plan is 1,240,000 shares.
-The maximum number of shares of Common Stock that may be delivered to Non-Employee Directors under the provisions of Article 3 shall not exceed 60,000 shares.
-The maximum number of shares subject to those options that are granted during any calendar year to any Eligible Employee shall be limited to 250,000.
+The maximum number of shares subject to those options that are granted pursuant to Article 2 during any calendar year to any Eligible Person shall be limited to 250,000.
 Each of the four foregoing numerical limits shall be subject to adjustment as contemplated by this Section 1.4 and Section 5.2. - (c) Share Reservation; Replenishment and Reissue of Unvested Options.
 No Award may be granted under this Plan unless, on the date of grant, the sum of (i) the maximum number of shares issuable at any time pursuant to such Award, plus (ii) the number of shares that have previously been issued pursuant to Awards granted under this Plan, other than reacquired shares available for reissue consistent with any applicable limitations, plus (iii) the maximum number of shares that may be issued at any time after such date of grant pursuant to Awards that are outstanding on such date, does not exceed the Share Limit.
 Shares that are subject to or underlie Awards which expire or for any reason are cancelled or terminated, are forfeited, fail to vest, or for any other reason are not paid or delivered under this Plan, as well as reacquired shares, shall again, except to the extent prohibited by law, be available for subsequent Awards under this Plan.
 Except as limited by law, if an Award is settled only in cash, such Award need not be counted against any of the limits under this Section 1.4.